Bonsmoulins

 Bonsmoulins (/fr/) is a commune in the Orne department in northwestern France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Les Beslières, Les Audions, Les Goutiers, La Conardière, Bonsmoulins and Les Aillebouts.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+Two rivers, the Sarthe and the Iton flow through the commune.